twbs/bootstrap/site/content/docs/5.1/content/reboot.md

 The `<html>` and `<body>` elements are updated to provide better page-wide defaults.
 More specifically:

 - The `box-sizing` is globally set on every element—including `*::before` and `*::after`, to `border-box`.
-This ensures that the declared width of element is never exceeded due to padding or border.
+This ensures that the declared width of the element is never exceeded due to padding or border.
   - No base `font-size` is declared on the `<html>`, but `16px` is assumed (the browser default). `font-size: 1rem` is applied on the `<body>` for easy responsive type-scaling via media queries while respecting user preferences and ensuring a more accessible approach.
 This browser default can be overridden by modifying the `$font-size-root` variable.
 - The `<body>` also sets a global `font-family`, `font-weight`, `line-height`, and `color`.
 This is inherited later by some form elements to prevent font inconsistencies.
 - For safety, the `<body>` has a declared `background-color`, defaulting to `#fff`.

 ## Native font stack

 Bootstrap utilizes a "native font stack" or "system font stack" for optimum text rendering on every device and OS.
-These system fonts have been designed specifically with today's devices in mind, with improved rendering on screens, variable font support, and more.
+These system fonts have been designed specifically for today's devices, with improved rendering on screens, variable font support, and more.
 Read more about [native font stacks in this *Smashing Magazine* article](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/).

 ```scss
 $font-family-sans-serif: